gurusuryar/bike-service-app/client/README.md

 ```bash
 vercel
 ```

+## Additional Information
+- Testing: For running tests, use npm test to ensure everything works as expected.
+- Linting: Use npm run lint to check code quality and formatting.
+## Troubleshooting
+- Common Issues: If you encounter issues, make sure the backend  server is running and accessible.
+ - Logs: Check the browser console for errors and ensure that all environment variables are correctly set.
 ## Contributing
 If you want to contribute to the project, please fork the repository and submit a pull request.
 We appreciate your help!